hustcer/nushell.github.io/.ebook-pub/commands/touch.md

 ## Signature

-`> touch ...rest --reference --modified --access --no-create`
+`> touch ...rest --reference --modified --access --no-create --no-deref`

 ## Parameters

 - `...rest`: The file(s) to create.
 - `--reference {string}`: change the file or directory time to the time of the reference file/directory
 - `--modified`: change the modification time of the file or directory.
-If no timestamp, date or reference file/directory is given, the current time is used
+If no reference file/directory is given, the current time is used
 - `--access`: change the access time of the file or directory.
-If no timestamp, date or reference file/directory is given, the current time is used
+If no reference file/directory is given, the current time is used
 - `--no-create`: do not create the file if it does not exist
+- `--no-deref`: do not follow symlinks

 ## Input/output types: